berndpfrommer/tagslam_web/content/input_files/_index.md

 The supported keywords are as follows:

+- ``tagslam_parameters``
+   - ``minimum_viewing_angle`` (default: 20.0) minimum viewing angle (in
+     degrees), at which an observed tag is accepted.
+If the viewing angle is smaller than that, the tag will be ignored.
+   - ``max_subgraph_error`` (default: 50.0) maximum error allowed for an
+     initialization subgraph to be accepted into the full graph.
+If error exceeds ``max_subgraph_error``, all data for this frame will be dropped.
+   - ``optimizer_mode``
+      - "full": non-incremental (full) optimization after each time step.
+                This is the slowest and most conservative mode.
+      - "slow": (default) incremental optimization, but with error checks and frequent relinearization.
+      - "fast": incremental optimization with infrequent relinearization.
+Use this if the data is very clean and you need speed.
+   - ``max_num_incremental_opt`` (default: 100) run full optimizer
+       (rather than incremental iSAM2) after every ``max_num_incremental_opt`` frames.
+        This is required to avoid error build up for long sequences.
+Need to better understand why this is necessary!

 - ``body_defaults``: here you can specify a default ``position_noise``
   (in meters) and ``rotation_noise`` (rads).
 This is convenient in